himeno-sun-lab/himeno-sun-lab.github.io/content/en/authors/Wangshurun/index.md

   - Alumni
 ---

-Shurun WANG was a visiting student in Himeno-Sun Lab during his doctoral programme and now works in University of Science and Technology of China (USTC) as a postdoctoral researcher
+Shurun WANG was a visiting student in Himeno-Sun Lab during his doctoral programme and now works in University of Science and Technology of China (USTC) as a postdoctoral researcher.